akikuno/TBA-2022-11-08/README.md

 </samp>

-# How to solve the problem
+# How to tackle the problem

 Have a look at [strategy.md](https://github.com/akikuno/TBA-20221108/blob/main/contents/strategy.md)👀